Constant-roll $\beta$-exponential inflation: Palatini formalism: Inflationary predictions

+where $r$ is the tensor-to-scalar ratio.
+Furthermore, at the pivot scale, the energy density is approximately $\rho_{*} \approx U(\phi_{*})$, and the energy density at the end of inflation is $\rho_{e} = (3/2) U(\phi_{e})$.
+The end of the inflationary phase is dynamically determined by the standard graceful exit condition, where the first slow-roll parameter reaches unity ($\epsilon_1(\phi_e) = 1$).
+The evolution of the scalar field naturally guarantees this exit; as the field rolls down the effective potential, the kinetic contributions inherently grow to satisfy this condition, ensuring a smooth transition toward the subsequent reheating phase without requiring any ad hoc mechanisms.

 The inflationary parameters $n_s$ and $r$ are computed using an iterative algorithm that is primarily based on the parameter $V_0$ in the potential expressed in equation \eqref{jframebetamodel}.
 Finer iterations are subsequently carried out over the other variables of the model until the two different methods for computing the e-folding number converge.
+For the optimal benchmark values that center our predictions within the Planck and ACT contours, this algorithm yields an e-folding number of $N_{*} \approx 60$.
+While we employed the instant reheating approximation to derive these benchmark predictions, a prolonged reheating phase with a different equation of state could slightly shift this necessary number of e-folds, providing an additional physical mechanism to fine-tune the spectral index within the strict observational bounds.

+In standard slow-roll inflation, observables such as the spectral index ($n_s$) and the tensor-to-scalar ratio ($r$) are rigidly tied to the shape of the scalar potential, creating a predictive degeneracy where different models yield indistinguishable results along a single, constrained curve.
+By introducing the constant-roll parameter ($\kappa$) alongside the Palatini non-minimal coupling ($\xi$), our model gains a new, independent degree of freedom that dynamically breaks this restrictive slow-roll lock, allowing the predicted curves to shift across the parameter space independently of the potential's geometry.
+The selected benchmark values, such as $\xi=0.0011$ and $\kappa=0.005$, are explicitly chosen as 'optimal' because they are large enough to successfully break this degeneracy, yet finely tuned enough to center the model's predictions exactly within the stringent $1\sigma$ confidence contours of the recent ACT DR6 and Planck datasets, thereby avoiding the excessive theoretical shifts that larger values would otherwise induce.

-Figure \ref{fig:fig1} illustrates the parameter space of $n_s-r$ for selected values of the constants $\beta$ and $\lambda$ in the context of constant-roll $\beta$-exponential inflation.
-In this plot, the constant-roll parameter $\kappa$ is fixed at $0.005$, and the non-minimal coupling $\xi$ is set to $0.0011$.
-Meanwhile, the Starobinsky parameter $\alpha$ varies within the range of $[1 \times 10^5-8 \times 10^{10}]$.
-The light and dark contours represent the $95\%$ and $68\%$ confidence levels, respectively.
+Figure \ref{fig:fig1} illustrates the parameter space of $n_s - r$ for selected values of the constants $\beta$ and $\lambda$ in the context of constant-roll $\beta$-exponential inflation.
+In this plot, the constant-roll parameter is fixed at $\kappa=0.005$, and the non-minimal coupling is set to $\xi=0.0011$.
+Meanwhile, the Starobinsky parameter varies within the range of $\alpha \in [1\times 10^5 - 8\times 10^{10}]$.
 The constraints on $r$ are driven by the {\textsf{BK18}} data \cite{BICEP:2021xfz}, while the constraints on $n_s$ are driven by {\textsf{Planck}} (orange) \cite{Akrami2018}, {\textsf{ACT}} (blue), or {\textsf{P-ACT}} (purple) \cite{ACTcollab2}.
 The combined dataset also includes CMB lensing and BAO in all cases.